Is your apartment fire safe? Whether you are a property owner or tenant, make usre you are aware of these five safety rules:

-Self-closing doors are required in all buildings with three or more apartments.
+All residential buildings with three or more apartments must have self-closing doors.
 They should never be blocked and can help contain a fire from spreading through a building.
 Make sure your apartment door can be opened from the inside without a key, and that this primary exit is free from obstructions.

 Exits must be cleared of all obstacles on fire escapes, in hallways and by all entrance doors to a building, including roof doors.
 Only approved security gates that open without the use of a key may be installed on the fire escape window or any secondary exit on grade level.